This blog is for you

 We're far off the mark if we buy into the notion that composition and improvisation are only for professional composers and graduates of music schools.
-Creators create.
-That's what they do, regardless if they have a diploma for it or not [See blog, Getting Started With Writing, Parts I-XXIII].
-If you're looking for evidence, then all the proof you need are the scores posted on this blog [See menu bar, Free Stuff] and your own work will take shape in less time than you think.
-Among the free scores posted here, a nice Communion song was written in only 2 days.
-Two rousing "jig" Fugues, a big Choral and Fugue, and a big Fantasia and Fugue, each were composed in just 5 days.
-A big Prelude and (double) Fugue and a big Introduction and Fugue each took only 6 days to write.
-The composition of a big Praeludium (multi-sectional north German toccata) and Fugue occupied just 7 days.
-Even a big, rapid fire, French Romantic Toccata and Fugue was composed this way in just 8 days.
-From this you can begin to draw substantial encouragement for yourself, whether you have a degree in music or not, to do the same or better as you begin to express what's within you, to begin to release and feed all those things that you never knew were there before, and to benefit, grow, and progress in your own writing for this, the most awesome musical instrument on the face of this earth.
+If you're looking for evidence of this, then all the proof you need are the scores posted on this blog [See menu bar, Free Stuff], and your own work will take shape in less time than you think once you start working with music writing software.
+Among the free scores posted here, a Communion song was written in only 2 days -- 2 "Jig" Fugues, a big Choral and Fugue, a big Prelude and Fugue (Op.
+24), and a big Fantasia and Fugue each were composed in just 5 days -- a big Prelude and (double) Fugue and an Introduction and Fugue each took only 6 days to write -- the composition of a big (north German) Praeludium and Fugue and another big Prelude and Fugue (Op.
+25) each occupied just 7 days -- a big, rapid fire, French Romantic Toccata and Fugue was composed this way in just 8 days.
+From this you can begin to draw substantial encouragement for yourself, whether you have a college diploma in music or not, even if your physical health is guarded or isn't the best, to do the same or better as you begin to express what's within you, to begin to release and feed all those things that you never knew were there before, and to benefit, grow, and progress in your own writing for this, the most awesome musical instrument on the face of this earth.

 But if, when the Muse flies over us the next day, and she happens to find us on the organ bench practicing or maybe working with our notebook PC composing some piece of music, it's as if she decides to sprinkle us with something mysterious, some creative thoughts from the timeless sphere in which she dwells, in the same way she gave creative idease to those struggling 11th century monks and every other musician who had the courage to simply start working.
 Ideas then come, insights accrete, and it's this creative force from another sphere from where creation has its home that provides it.
 The artist simply does the "dictation," so to speak, to bring it into existence in this material sphere.
 All true artists, after a while, realize that they don't know diddly; they're simply the conduit through which a higher intelligence in a timeless sphere of existence communicates with this time-bound one.
 And we can rightly conclude that such communication from a higher world of dimensions invisible to this one is something this higher intelligence desires and makes it happy.